deutschestextarchiv/collections/README.md

 # DTA collections metadata

 This repository contains descriptions of collections of historical and contemporary texts.
-The collections are part of [Deutsches Textarchiv (DTA)](https://www.deutschestextarchiv.de/) and [Digitales Wörterbuch der deutsche Sprache (DWDS)](https://www.dwds.de/).
+The collections are part of [Deutsches Textarchiv (DTA)](https://www.deutschestextarchiv.de/) and [Digitales Wörterbuch der deutschen Sprache (DWDS)](https://www.dwds.de/).
 All descriptions are available as YAML files.

 The directory [`schemata`](schemata) contains corresponding JSON schema files (in YAML format) as well as a script which can be used for validation.